McFizh/smad/README.md

 Note: port for ldaps is usually 636 so remember to change that also.

+To generate key and cert, use the following commands:

+`openssl genrsa -out server.key 2048`

+`openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650`

+If you get the following error to logs: 'tls: bad record MAC', remember to allow self signed certificates in the ldap tool for example in ldapsearch:

+`LDAPTLS_REQCERT=ALLOW ldapsearch -H ldaps://localhost:636 ...`

 ## Running project locally

 Make sure you have latest go (1.22 when writing this) installed.
 Copy config.example.json to config.json and modify it to suit your needs, then: